"Demons don't bite," Stuart said.

 Prue got out of the car and walked into the park.
 She looked all around her as she walked down

 the path, carefully checking each bush and tree.

 She had seen two police cars at the park entrance when she

 came in.
-Whoever attacked those women
+Whomever attacked those women

 wasn't anything supernatural, she thought, so he's probably been scared away by

 She turned at a split in the path and took the right fork

 deeper into the park.
 She walked for

 about five minutes and stopped.
 There's